mattheson/tempo/DESIGN.md

     - the header needs to be stripped
     - audio files can get very large and it's nice to not have to stream the whole file just to write it back to disk
     - might be tricks with sparse files or modern fs features to avoid streaming whole file?

+# Internals

+## Overview
+Tempo operates on directed acyclic graphs.

+These graphs are known as **sessions**.

+Nodes in these graphs are known as **notes**.

+Notes are small pieces of user-created data.

+Examples of notes:
+- an Ableton project note
+- a text note
+- a comment on a previously sent note

+**Every modification of a note results in the creation of a new note**.
+Since Tempo aims to faciliate version management, we preserve all changes within sessions.

+## Comparison to Git
+Tempo uses a content-addressable key-value store for storing files (files are stored named with their SHA256 hash).

+Tempo uses Git's concept of objects.
+Everything is an object in Tempo.
+Rather than using just tree/blob objects, Tempo uses lots of different specialized types of objects.

+## notes
+- tempo should move closer towards git
+  - deadly simple folder structure
+  - objects
+- rust is plumbing, frontend is porcelain
+- fs provider:
+  - refs + objects folder, that's it